 ASC Topic 280 "Segment Reporting", requires the determination of reportable business segments (i.e., the management approach).
 This approach requires that business segment information used by the chief operating decision maker to assess performance and manage company resources be the source for segment information disclosure.
-The Company operates in one business segment: the manufacturing and process design of semiconductor wafers.
+The Company operates in one business segment: the manufacturing of semiconductor wafers and related technical services and support.